Victoria the Great: Plot

 After their marriage, Victoria devotes herself to government, rejecting Albert's offers to help, and he chafes at his life of reading and playing the piano.
 When Sir Robert Peel talks to Victoria about the merits of an income tax during a party, Albert tries to join the discussion, only to be again rebuffed by his wife.
 Albert finally rebels, and although Victoria is unyielding at first, she eventually gives in and lets him participate in governing, and slowly grows to rely on him.

 During the social unrest and depression of the "Hungry Forties", Albert spots a would-be assassin and shields his wife during an open-carriage ride.
 The man only manages to shoot Albert's hat before being overpowered.
+(In reality, Edward Oxford did try to shoot the Queen in 1840, the first of seven or eight assassination attempts.)

 In November 1841, Victoria and Albert's first male child, Prince Albert Edward, is born.

 After an angry mob gathers outside the palace demanding bread, Victoria and Albert support Peel in repealing the Corn Laws.

 In 1861, the Trent Affair threatens to bring the United Kingdom in on the side of the South in the American Civil War.
 Lord Palmerston, the Foreign Minister, is strongly in favour of a strong message to the United States, but Victoria insists otherwise, and Albert rewrites it so that hostilities are avoided.